-Zoloft and PPHN: Examining the Evidence for Causation
+Zoloft and PPHN: Evaluating the Causation and Risk

-From General Health to Occupational Risk
+From General Health to Occupational Context

-Understanding Zoloft and Its Mechanism
+Understanding PPHN and Its Link to Zoloft

 Adequacy of Warnings and Causation Considerations